Jill Ruckelshaus: Last stand on Equal Rights Amendment

 She attended the 1980 Republican National Convention in Detroit, leading a march of roughly 4,500 supporters of the Equal Rights Amendment to rally for the Republican Party's reaffirmation of support for the proposed amendment.
 Although unsuccessful in preserving her party's support for the ERA, she was part of a group of feminist women Republicans who secured a private commitment from then-nominee Ronald Reagan to appoint the first woman to the Supreme Court of the United States.
 A year later into his presidency, Sandra Day O'Connor was appointed to join the court.

 Personal life

 She married William Ruckelshaus in 1962, and they raised five children together, including two from William's previous marriage.

 Portrayal in popular media

 Ruckelshaus is a main character in the 2020 FX on Hulu mini-series, Mrs. America, where she is portrayed by Elizabeth Banks.
 Her character is used as the centerpoint for the Republican Party's transition from a party generally supportive of issues like the ratification of the Equal Rights Amendment to a more socially conservative position, influenced in part by Phyllis Schlafly's campaigning on the ERA and other Evangelical Christian factions, such as the Moral Majority, that become more dominant political forces.
-This transition is featured in the sixth episode of the series, which is titled after Ruckelshaus.
+This transition is featured in the sixth episode of the series, titled "Jill" after Ruckelshaus.